 It is important with each of the Manuka grading systems that we understand what can be tested for in Manuka Honey.
 These different ‘markers’ exist in Manuka Honey which, when tested, provide evidence of the honey’s authenticity and antibacterial levels.

 The desirable elements of NZ Manuka Honey, including being free of additives, no GMOs and unpasteurised, should be expected.
 As an example, our New Zealand Honey Co. honey is principally sourced from remote New Zealand mountains where no sprays are used on the farmland.
 To date, GMOs are not present (no fresh produce (fruit, vegetables, meat or milk) originating in New Zealand is genetically modified) and the wild NZ landscape results in organic honey by nature.
-It is antibiotic free, no additives are present and it is unpasteurised (some companies heat their honey to levels equalling pasteurisation - UMF labelled honey, like New Zealand Honey Co Manuka Honey, is not heated and HMF testing supports this).
+It is antibiotic-free, no additives are present and it is unpasteurised (some companies heat their honey to levels equalling pasteurisation - UMF™ labelled honey, like New Zealand Honey Co.
+Manuka Honey, is not heated and HMF testing supports this).

 The following scientifically tested markers provide you, the consumer, confidence in your Manuka Honey purchase.
-You will see these markers clearly indicated in the sample UMF Manuka Honey testing report further below.
+You will see these markers clearly indicated in the sample UMF™ Manuka Honey testing report further below.

 - Testing for Leptosperin is the best way to identify genuine Manuka honey as it is specifically present in the nectar of the Manuka flower.
 It provides evidence that the honey tested derives from the Manuka plant (Leptospermum scoparium)

-- Methylglyoxal (MGO) is the antibacterial component in Manuka Honey.
-The higher the level of MGO the greater the antibacterial activity.
+- MGO is the measurement of Methylglyoxal in Manuka Honey.
+The higher the MGO level, the more effective the Manuka Honey is.

-- Non-Peroxide Activity that is essentially additional antibacterial activity found in Manuka honey and is calculated from the concentration of MGO.
-It corresponds with the UMF equivalent grade of honey eg. 5+, 10+, 15+.
+- Non-Peroxide Activity that is essentially additional antibacterial activity found in Manuka Honey and is calculated from the concentration of MGO.
+It corresponds with the UMF™ equivalent grade of honey eg. 5+, 10+, 15+.

 These are the four commonly acknowledged key markers that identify the quality of the Manuka Honey you are purchasing.